scipy-conference/scipy_proceedings/papers/alexandr_fonari/alexandr_fonari.rst

 -------------------------------

 For reading and writing of material structures, several open source packages (e.g. OpenBabel [Obabel]_, RDKit [Rdkit]_) have implemented functionality for working with several extensively used formats (e.g. CIF, PDB, mol, xyz).
 Experimental periodic structures of materials, mainly coming from single crystal X-ray diffraction, are distributed in CIF (Crystallographic Information File), PDB (Protein Data Bank) and lately mmCIF formats [Formats]_.
 Correctly reading experimental structures is of significant importance, since the rest of the materials discovery workflow depends on it.
 In addition to atom coordinates and periodic cell information, structural data also contains symmetry operations (listed explicitly or by the means of providing a space group) that can be used to decrease the number of computations required for a particular system taking symmetry into account.
 This can be important for scaling high-throughput calculations.
- Both formats allow description of the positional disorder (one example being a solvent molecule not having a stable position within the cell can be described by two or more sets of coordinates).
+PBD, CIF and mmCIF formats allow description of the positional disorder (for example, a solvent molecule without a stable position within the cell which can be described by multiple sets of coordinates).
 Another complication is that experimental data spans an interval of almost a century, one of the oldest crystal structures deposited in the Cambridge Structural Database (CSD) [CSD]_, dates to 1924 [Grph]_.
-All these nuances present non-trivial technical challenges.
+All these nuances present nontrivial technical challenges.
-Thus, it has been a continuous effort by Schrödinger (at least 39 commits went into this project) and others to correctly read and convert periodic structures in OpenBabel.
+Thus, it has been a continuous effort by Schrödinger, Inc. (at least 39 commits and several weeks of work went into this project) and others to correctly read and convert periodic structures in OpenBabel.
-By version 3.1.1 (the most recent at writing time), this effort resulted in very few (if any) known cases where OpenBabel reads incorrect structure from the experimental data.
+By version 3.1.1 (the most recent at writing time), there are no known structures read incorrectly by OpenBabel that authors are aware of.
 Non-periodic molecular formats are simpler since they only contain atom coordinates and no cell or symmetry information.

 An important application of structure generation is modeling of substitutional disorder in solid alloys and materials with point defects (intermetallics, semiconductors, oxides and their crystalline surfaces).
 In this case the unit cell and atomic sites of the crystal or surface slab are well defined while the chemical species occupying the site may vary.
 In order to simulate substitutional disorder one must generate the ensemble of structures that includes all statistically significant atomic distribution in a given unit cell.
 This can be achieved by a brute force enumeration of all symmetrically unique atomic structures with a given number of vacancies, impurities or solute atoms.
 The enumlib library implements algorithms for such a systematic enumeration of periodic structures [Enumlib]_.
 This allows to generate a big set of symmetrically nonequivalent materials with different compositions (e.g. doping or defect concentration).
 Recently, we applied this approach in simultaneous study of the activity and stability of Pt based core-shell type catalysts for the oxygen reduction reaction.
 We generated a set of stable doped Pt/transition metal/nitrogen surfaces using periodic enumeration.
 Using Quantum ESPRESSO (QE) [QE]_ to perform periodic density functional theory (DFT) calculations, we assessed surface phase diagrams for Pt alloys and and identified the avenues for stabilizing the cost effective core-shell systems by a judicious choice of the catalyst core material.
-Such catalysts may prove critical in electrocatalysis for the fuel cell applications [TM]_.
+Such catalysts may prove critical in electrocatalysis for fuel cell applications [TM]_.

 Workflow capabilities
 ---------------------

 In order to be able to run a massively parallel screening of materials a highly scalable and stable queuing system (job scheduler) is required.
-We have implemented a job queuing system on top of the most used queuing systems (SLURM, torque, etc.) and exposed a Python API to submit and monitor jobs.
+We have implemented a job queuing system on top of the most used queuing systems (LSF, PBS, SGE, SLURM, TORQUE, UGE) and exposed a Python API to submit and monitor jobs.
+Cloud is also supported by means of a virtual cluster configured with SLURM.
+This allows to submit a large number of jobs, limited only by SLURM scheduling capabilities and cloud resources.
 In order to accommodate job dependencies in the workflows, for each job a parent job (or multiple parent jobs) can be defined forming a directed graph of jobs.
+There could be several reasons for a job to fail and there are several restart/recovery mechanisms in place.
+The lowest level is the restart mechanism (in SLURM it is called *requeue*) by the queuing system itself.
+This is triggered when a node goes down for some reason.
+On the cloud, preemptible instances (nodes) can go offline at any moment.
+On top of that, each individual workflow implements its own way to deal with failures.
+For example, in case when the simulation is not converging to a requested energy accuracy, it is wasteful to blindly restart the calculation without changing some input parameters.
+However, in the case of full disk space failure, it is reasonable to try restart with hopes to get a node with more empty disk space.
 If a job fails (and can not be restarted), all its children (if any) will not start, thus saving queuing and computational time (some examples of workflows are provided below).
 This allowed us and our customers to perform massive screenings of materials and their properties.
 We reported a massive screening of 250,000 charge-conducting organic materials, totaling approximately 3,619,000 DFT SCF (self-consistent field) single-molecule calculations using quantum mechanics (QM) Jaguar code [Jaguar]_ that took 457,265 CPU hours (~52 years) [CScreen]_.
 Another case study is high-throughput molecular dynamics simulations (MD) of thermophysical properties of polymers for various applications [MDS]_.
-There, using Desmond code [Desmond]_ we computed the glass transition temperature (Tg) of 315 polymers and compared the results with experimental measurements [Bicerano]_.
+There, using the Desmond code [Desmond]_ we computed the glass transition temperature (:math:`T_g`) of 315 polymers and compared the results with experimental measurements [Bicerano]_.
 This study took advantage of GPU (graphics processing unit) support as implemented in Desmond, as well as the job scheduler API described above.

 For soft materials (polymers, organic small molecules and substrates composed of soft molecules), convex hull and related mathematical methods are important for finding possible accessible solvent voids (during submerging or sorption) and adsorbate sites (during molecular deposition).